EmeraldSnorlax/manjarno/src/routes/index.svelte.md

 ## Miscellaneous

 [Their system update script used to run `rm` on the lockfile mid-transaction.](https://gitlab.manjaro.org/packages/core/manjaro-system/blob/3b806753e245b7ec7e18bb674e916e28d751a429/manjaro-update-system.sh#L45) The lockfile is in place to prevent multiple instances of pacman from trying to alter the package database at the same time.
-Sometimes, when pacman is interrupted the stale lockfile can remain, in those cases removing the lockfile is a common troubleshooting step.
+Sometimes, when pacman is interrupted, a stale lockfile can remain.
+In this case, removing the lockfile is a common troubleshooting step.
 However, you should only do that when you are **absolutely certain** there are no other pacman instances running.
-Manjaro's script does this silently without checking for other instances.
+Manjaro's script used to do this silently without checking for other instances.

 ---